findc/whitewhaleintern/README.md

 Quick Start
 -----------

-* Replace this text with instructions on how to execute your program
+* To execute the program compile and then run the Gibgen.java file with the text file
-* What programming language did you use?
-I used Java
+* that you would like converted in the the root directory of the java file.
-* Also tell us anything else the reviewer should know about your code
+* The programming language used is Java

 Coding Questions